TsiouMiouPiou/physio-website/README.md

 4. **Setup the MySQL Database**
 - Using MySQL Workbench
 - Open MySQL Workbench and connect to your MySQL server.
-- Create a new schema (database) named physio_app:
-- Click on the "Create a new schema in the connected server" icon (under Query tab).
-- Name the schema physio_app.
-- Open the physio_app.sql file from your VS CODE.
+- On the Navigator section, select the 2nd tab "Open a new SQL file in a new query tab".
-- Copy the SQL script from physio_app.sql file.
+- Open 'physio_app.sql' file.
-- Paste & Run the SQL script to create the necessary tables:
-- Execute the script by pressing the "lightning bolt" icon to create the tables.
+- Execute the commands by pressing the thunderbolt button.

 5. **Run the Application**
 - Start the server using npm: